jeffweltman/StarsStripesAndBeer/Presentation/StarsStripsAndBeerFinal.md

-# An Analysis of Characteristic Relationships of Crafted Beer
+# An Analysis of Characteristic Relationships of Craft Beer
-Claudia Woodruff
+Claudia Woodruff & Jeff Weltman
 October 12, 2017